 - Overall, we rate Archaeology Magazine a Pro-Science source based on credible sourcing to news and peer-reviewed journals.

 Factual Reporting: HIGH

 Founded in 1948, Archaeology Magazine is a bimonthly mainstream publication for the general public, supported by its website archaeology.org.
 The Archaeological Institute of America publishes the magazine.
 The institute also publishes the professional American Journal of Archaeology.

 Archaeology Magazine is owned and published by the Archaeological Institute of America.
 Revenue is derived through subscription fees and donations to the Archaeological Institute of America.

 Analysis / Bias

-In review, the magazine and website publish news related to the field of archaeology and discoveries.
+In review, the magazine and website publish news related to archaeology and discoveries.
 The information is presented for a lay reader to understand.
-Articles and headlines do not use loaded language such as this Erosion Exposes Shipwreck on Florida Beach.
-While most stories originate from other sources such as local media, others are derived from peer-reviewed studies, but written in an easily digestible way.
+Articles and headlines do not use loaded language, such as this Erosion Exposes Shipwreck on Florida Beach.
+While most stories originate from other sources such as local media, others are derived from peer-reviewed studies but written in an easily digestible way.

 Failed Fact Checks

 - None in the Last 5 years